trisulnsm/dinodoc/trisuldocs/docs/ug/caps/packetstorage.md

 The GUID refers to the counter group applications and p-00A0 denotes the port number 160 in p-HEX-Port format.
 You can use any counter group ID depending on what you want to achieve.
 [See here for a list of common counter groups](/docs/ug/cg/custom)

-### Example 2 : Only exclude UDP ports SNMP and DNS
+### Example 2 : Only Exclude UDP Ports SNMP and DNS

 Lets extend the previous example and make it apply only to UDP ports 161,162 (snmp) and 53 (dns).
 Any traffic using TCP on these ports will be saved by Trisul.